Religious violence in Nigeria: 2010s–2020s

 In 2018, US President Donald Trump called out the killing of Christians in Nigeria.

 In May 2022, Deborah Yakubu, a Christian student in Sokoto, was lynched outside her university by a Muslim mob.
 Following the lynching, there was violence against other Christian sites, according to a statement released by the Catholic Diocese of Sokoto.
 "During the protest, groups of youths led by some adults in the background attacked the Holy Family Catholic Cathedral at Bello Way, destroying church glass windows, those of the Bishop Lawton Secretariat, and vandalized a community bus parked within the premises.
-St. Kevin’s Catholic Church was also attacked and partly burnt; windows of the new hospital complex under construction, in the same premises, were shattered.
-The hoodlums also attacked the Bakhita Centre […], burning down a bus within the premises.”
+St. Kevin's Catholic Church was also attacked and partly burnt; windows of the new hospital complex under construction, in the same premises, were shattered.
+The hoodlums also attacked the Bakhita Centre […], burning down a bus within the premises."

 In June 2022, a massacre left over 50 parishioners dead in the St. Francis Xavier Church, in Owo.
 Responsibility for the attack was unclear, but the Government blamed ISWAP, whereas many locals blamed Fulani herdsmen.

+Besides issues with terrorist groups Boko Haram and ISWAP, Christians also complain of persecution by Fulani herdsmen, who are mostly Muslim, and who have terrorised mostly Christian farmers in the Middle Belt.
+Christian clergy and faithful have also been targeted in cases of kidnapping by armed gangs seeking ransoms.
 In a speech in the European Parliament, in October 2022, bishop Wilfred Chikpa Anagbe, of the Roman Catholic Diocese of Makurdi, compared the situation of Christians in his country to "nothing short of a Jihad clothed in many names: terrorism, kidnappings, killer herdsmen, banditry, other militia groups" and called on the international community to abandon what he termed a "conspiracy of silence" on the subject.